secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO more detailed description of entities?

-Entities that are paticipating on the consensus finding process should be the IETF and other institutions that are specialized in the field of cryptography like the BSI or NIST.
+Entities that are participating on the consensus finding process should be the CFRG and other institutions that are specialized in the field of cryptography like the BSI or NIST.
+Commercial companies should not participate in the process.
 It is essential that only trustworthy and cryptographic specialized institutions are participating to make these decisions otherwise a SCC with a weak and insecure parameter set could be provided as a result.
 (?)
 Further the participating entities should act without political or governmental influences that could affect their decisions.

+- [ ] TODO how/to whom apply for participation?

+Entities that want to participate in the process of SCC creations should be able to apply to the CFRG which has a central role in the whole process.
+If the applicant has sufficient knowledge in the area of security and has been established in this area for a long time he can be accepted as a member of the next consensus finding process.

 # Publication Format and Distribution